 It’s tempting to raise the heat to keep the entire home toasty warm during the winter, but those high settings come with a high price tag.
 As a matter of fact, high thermostat settings may not be helpful when heating the home.

-The experts at the Department of Energy recommend setting the thermostat at around 68°F or lower each day when the home is empty, or at night when your family is sleeping.
+As general guidelines, the experts at the Department of Energy recommend setting the thermostat at around 68°F or lower each day when the home is empty, or at night when your family is sleeping.
 Raise it a bit when you come home.
 You might think that when the temperature is set to a lower setting, it overworks the furnace to raise the whole home’s temperature when you jack up the heat coming home after work, but DOE says this isn’t true.
 They agree that turning your thermostat back by 7°F to 10°F for 8 hours a day from its normal setting will save you up to 10% a year on heating costs and keeping the home at a lower interior temperature actually slows down heat loss.